Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Numerical Illustrations and Comparisons

-\Cref{fig: GN_ov} shows the behavior of bound \cref{eq:GNbound} and the heuristically improved version for both exponential and algebraic singular value decays.
-Note that, as shown by both \Cref{fig: GN} and \cref{fig: GN_ov}, in general, there exists an $i < r$ for which the presented bounds became worse than Weyl's one.
+In \Cref{fig:heuristic}, we illustrate the effects that this process has on the matrix with exponentially decaying singular values taken into account above. \Cref{fig:GN_ov} shows the behavior of bound \cref{eq:GNbound} and the heuristically improved version for both exponential and algebraic singular value decays.
+Note that, as shown by both \Cref{fig:GN} and \cref{fig:GN_ov}, in general, there exists an $i < r$ for which the presented bounds became worse than Weyl's one.
 This is because, when approaching the $r$-th singular value, the gap becomes smaller, making $\tau_i$ greater than $1$.
 Thus, we suggest considering the bound given by the minimum, for each $i$, between \cref{eq:GNbound} and Weyl's inequality.